- SAP support is rarely discussed, but the reality of SAP support is far different from what is promised by SAP and their consulting partners.

 - Combined Consulting Firm + SAP Support

-It should be observed that the third party support is a small percentage of the delivery of overall SAP support and that this type of support is a relatively new option.
+It should be observed that third-party support is a small percentage of overall SAP support delivery and that this type of support is a relatively new option.

 Third Party Also Known as 100% Outsourced SAP Support